-So, here we are assuming you are a small business or brand, or a vlogger with a Youtube channel.
-The whole idea behind you producing quality video content is to get your name out there and to do that, you want your videos to rank as high as possible.
+So, here we are, assuming you are a small business or brand or a vlogger with a Youtube channel.
+The whole idea behind your producing quality video content is to get your name out there and to do that, you want your videos to rank as high as possible.

 After Google, Youtube is the second-biggest search engine, so it makes sense to make sure that you are doing everything that you possibly can to get the best out of it.

 What you should be doing:

 - Renaming video file names from the ones that you saved as to more descriptive names featuring your chosen keyword

 - Optimizing your video title and the description of your video